Setting up your course layout

 This format has only one section and allows the instructor to add only one activity to the course.
 If the course already contains an activity, selecting that type of activity will default to the first instance of the activity listed in the course.

 You will be presented with the following warning when switching to single activity format When changing the existing course format to "Single activity" make sure that you removed all extra activities from the course including the "News forum".
-Note that sections structure may be modified.
+Note that sections' structure may be modified.

 Other course settings that affect the layout of your course